vicaridev/vicaridev/README.md

 - 🔭 I’m graduated at Fatec Indaiatuba on Systems Analysis and Development

-- 🌱 I’m currently learning Python with Pandas
+- 🌱 I’m currently developing my abilities to fullstack dev

 - 👨‍💻 All of my projects are available here on github.
 Some of them are on private, for security issues